When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 UI/UX Design & Ease of Use

 - General: This tab lets you pick from a series of options that dictate how the VPN behaves.
-You can set the application to open on system startup, automatically connect to a specific server, refresh TorGuard's server list, manage the application's notifications, and more.
+You can set the application to open on system startup, automatically connect to a specific server, refresh TorGuard's server list, manage the application's notifications or appearance, and more.

-- Network: Now, this is a highly interesting tab using which you can activate TorGuard's firewall, IPv6 leak protection, system-wide kill switch, and more.
+- Network: Now, this is a highly interesting tab that you can use to prevent IPv6 leaks, enable the system-wide kill switch, and more.
 This is also where you can change the VPN's DNS-related behavior, including using a DNS that hides ads on the Web.

-- Servers: TorGuard allows you to use a dedicated IP, which can either come included in your plan, or you can buy one separately.
+- Servers: TorGuard allows you to use a dedicated IP, which can be included in your plan or bought separately.
 You can use this tab to add those dedicated IPs.

 Overall, we like the new direction TorGuard has taken.
 When it comes to its mobile apps, they really are highly polished.
 The VPN's desktop apps could use a bit more polishing, but even complete beginners shouldn't have a problem using them.